elimu-ai/webapp/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Custom elimu.ai issue
-about: 'Template for elimu.ai issues'
+about: 'Create a new issue (from elimu.ai template)'
 title: ''
 labels: ''
 assignees: ''